jumana-s/TICTACTOE/README.md

 # TICTACTOE
-TicTacToe game for a C class.
+TicTacToe game for a C programming class.
 A Java version of this game can be found in OOP_work